- Error 0x80242ff can sometimes occur when Windows is trying to install some updates.

 After doing that, your proxy should be disabled and the update error 0x80242ff should be resolved.
 If you still want to protect your privacy online, we strongly suggest that you consider using a VPN instead of a proxy.

-There are many great VPN services available, and one of the best is Cyberghost VPN, so be sure to try it out.
+There are many great VPN services available, and one of the best is Private Internet Access (PIA), so be sure to try it out.

-- Press Windows Key + X to open Win + X menu.
-Select Command Prompt (Admin) or PowerShell (Admin) from the list.
+- Press Windows Key + X and select Command Prompt (Admin) from the list (or PowerShell for older systems).

 - The SFC scan will now start.
 The scanning process can take about 15 minutes, so don’t interrupt it.